jasonad123/Transit-TV/docs/getting-started.md

 See [docs/local-deployment](/docs/local-deployment.md) for more information.

+## Configuration

-## Unattended Setup
+### Unattended Setup

-Transit TV supports automatic configuration on first launch, ideal for deploying multiple instances or kiosk-style deployments.
+Transit TV supports automatic configuration on first launch, ideal for deploying multiple instances at once.

-See the documentation entry for [[Unattended Setup|Unattended-Setup]] for more information on available variables.
+See the documentation for [unattended setup](../docs/config/unattended-setup.md)] for more information on available variables.

+### Caching

+Transit TV also has built-in caching.
+Caching can be adjusted based on your Transit API subscription

+See the documentation for [caching](../docs/config/caching.md)] for more information on the caching setup.

 ## Updating Your Deployment

 ### Railway
 Updates are automatic when new versions are tagged, or you can manually redeploy from the dashboard.

+If you're using the Railway template, the default settings will automatically update the Docker image at 7 AM UTC (3 AM EST, 12 AM PST).

 ### PaaS Platforms
 Most platforms support automatic updates or can be configured to pull the latest image on a schedule.